Wen-He/eccount/README.md

 On most 64-bits machines running Linux, command "make" is enough to build sample code and ECCount.

+Sample usage:
+	./eccount_SRMU --help
+	./eccount_SRMU pperf 1 16 affinity.same.conf 15000

+	./eccount_MRMU --help
+	./eccount_MRMU pperf 1 16 affinity.cross.conf 15000

+# Affinity setting

+Upon start, eccount first loads the specified affinity setting file, and then binds reader threads and updater threads to specified CPU cores, accordingly.

+In affinity setting files, the first 16 decimal numbers are used to specified CPU id's to run reader threads, and the subsequent 32 numbers are used to specified CPU id's to run writer threads.

+affinity.same.conf and affinity.cross.conf are by default for the test server with two Intel Xeon E5-2609 CPU.
+Users may need to adjust these two files according to their servers' configuration.

 # Contact

 If you have any questions or suggestions regarding ECCount, please send email to junchangwang@gmail.com.